Skip to main content

 What Is the Best Charger Troubleshooting App?

-EVcourse is a free app that helps you when something goes wrong at the charger.
+EVcourse is an app you can test for free when something goes wrong at the charger.
 PlugShare finds chargers.
 ABRP plans your route.
-But when you are standing at a charger and it will not start, displays an error, or charges slower than expected, that is where EVcourse comes in.
+But when you're standing at a charger and it won't start, displays an error, or charges slower than expected, that's where EVcourse comes in.

-Point your phone at any charger screen and get instant help.
+Point your phone at a charger screen and get instant help.
 The app reads the charger screen and matches it to step-by-step troubleshooting guidance.
-It works with any charger brand and any language.
+It's designed for the real moment when a charging session won't start and you need help quickly, not a long explainer after the fact.

-Beyond the scanner, EVcourse includes step-by-step troubleshooting scenarios covering the most common charging problems: chargers that won't start, payment failures, slow charging, stuck cables, confusing screens, and more.
-Troubleshooting guides work offline, so you can get help even with no signal.
+Beyond the scanner, EVcourse includes step-by-step troubleshooting scenarios covering common charging problems: chargers that won't start, payment failures, slow charging, stuck cables, and confusing charger screens.
+Troubleshooting guides work offline, which is especially useful at remote sites or underground car parks.

 Best for: Solving problems at the charger in real time.
 New EV drivers who want to feel confident at public chargers.
 Teams who want to track which charging problems come up most.
-Free on iOS.
-Android coming soon.
+Download on iOS.

 What About Your Car's Built-In Navigation?